MostofaMohiuddin/daraz-scraper/README.md

 The project relies on the following dependencies, managed via Poetry:

-- `requests`: To send HTTP requests and fetch data from the Daraz website.
+- `requests`: To send HTTP requests and fetch data from the Daraz api.
 - `pydantic`: For data validation and transformation.